abhishekbhalodiya/PINNs/README.md

 # PINNs
-Implementation of Physics informed neural network.
+Implementation of Physics informed neural network for different use cases.